nelsonHolic/pydantic_lazy_dicts/README.md

-# pydantic_lazy_dicts
+# Pydantic lazy dict
-This is a simple implementation of a Mapping object for supporting lazy convertion
+This is a simple implementation of a Mapping object for supporting lazy conversion